brendanjohnw/GYHODatathon/README.md

 ## Data Visualization and Analysis (Kong Yuki)

 We then used PowerBI and Azure ML’s Sentiment Analysis API to obtain visualizations and the the sentiment score for each feedback.

+## Projected Improvements

+Linking the Google Translate API to python to perform the translation on-site.

+To link the cleaning and processing code in Python to PowerBI to seamlessly transform cleaned data into insightful visualizations